 How Do I Decide Which Drum Set to Get?

 You have no doubt noticed many similarities from one set mentioned here to another.
 There’s a good reason for that.

-Drum manufacturers all know what makes a good set for beginners.
+Drum manufacturers all know what makes a great starter set.
 They also know what you want and need in a good set, so they try hard to give it to you.